Preparing for Roadside Inspections: Log Transfer

 Locate required In-Cab Materials

-Before you get started with your day, locate the required in-cab materials in your vehicle.
+Before you get started with your day, locate the required in-cab materials.
+Note that you do not need a physical copy, and the In-Cab Materials are available within the Driver App.
 These materials may be requested during an inspection.

 For more details, see our KB article on the Required In-Cab Materials.